kilo0hm/usb-lcd/README.md

 See my prototype version working [here](https://www.youtube.com/shorts/TWgQVQCoLs0).

+The PCB layout is inspired by the I2C adapter boards commonly found online.
+It will fit on the back any 16 pin LCD module with a HD44780 (or compatible) driver.

 This project was made using the documentation and plugins from ABACOM.
 You can buy their USB LCD, as well as see all the documentation [here](https://www.electronic-software-shop.com/hardware/usb-lcd-display-4x20-zeichen-gruen.html).